Kim-William/AI/Dissertation/Readme.md

 ### 2. Running the Models
 After installing the requirements, you can run the models using the following commands:

+For the traditional models such as Logistic_regression, XGBoost, Naive_bayse, execute:
+[bash]
+python hyper_traditional.py

 For the RNN model, execute:
 [bash]
 python hyper_rnn.py